facebook/react-native-website/README.md

 If possible, test any visual changes in all latest versions of the following browsers:

-- Chrome and Firefox on desktop.
+- Chrome and Firefox on the desktop.
 - Chrome and Safari on mobile.

 ### Push it